WHO IS REQUIRED TO HAVE A LEVEL ONE FINGERPRINT CLEARANCE CARD?

 WHERE CAN I FIND OUT WHAT WOULD PRECLUDE ME FROM OBTAINING A CLEARANCE CARD?

-- Precluding offenses for a Level I fingerprint clearance card can be found in ARS § 41-1758.07, subsection B and C, link below.
+- Precluding offenses for a Level I fingerprint clearance card can be found in ARS § 41-1758.07, subsection B and C.

-- Precluding offenses for a Regular fingerprint clearance card can be found in ARS § 41-1758.03, link below.
+- Precluding offenses for a Regular fingerprint clearance card can be found in ARS § 41-1758.03.

 HOW DOES A FINGERPRINT CLEARANCE CARD BECOME SUSPENDED?